ehorodyski-ionic/cap-tutorial-local-plugin/docs/web-implementation.md

 It's time to test out our web implementation.
 I recommend using your browser's development tools to emulate a mobile device (such as Chrome's "Device Toolbar") in both portrait and landscape orientations.
 The "Rotate My Device" button won't actually function, as mentioned before there is poor desktop support for `window.screen.orientation.lock`, but you should be able to see the different UIs if you manually rotate the orientation using the developer tooling.

-Before we jump into implementing the iOS and Android platforms for our `ScreenOrientation` plugin, we'll take a detour to discuss the different types of [code abstraction](/docs/code-abstractions.md) that make sense to use when building out Capacitor plugins.
+Before writing code for our iOS and Android implementations, let's design the [code abstraction](/docs/code-abstractions.md) we want for the `ScreenOrientation` plugin.